-Columbia Festival Orchestra’s Take a Seat…in the Orchestra was a mentoring program for serious-minded music students to intern and perform with members of the CFO.
+Take a Seat…in the Orchestra is a mentoring program for serious-minded music students to intern and perform with members of a professional orchestra.

-Each participant was assigned a mentor with whom the student rehearsed and performed in various situations.
-Students had the opportunity to interview their mentors, socialize with them, and learn what it is like to be a professional musician.
+Each participant is assigned a mentor with whom the student rehearses and performs in various situations.
+Students have the opportunity to interview their mentors, socialize with them, and learn what it is like to be a professional musician.

-Our inaugural program took place during the CFO’s residency at PS21 (Performance Spaces for the 21st Century – www.ps21chatham.org) in Chatham, New York, July 25-27, 2008.
-Student interns performed with the Columbia Festival Orchestra in the world premiere of Overture to a New Theater by Chatham High School alumnus, David Grunberg.
+The inaugural program took place during the Columbia Festival Orchestra’s residency in July 2008 at PS21, (Performance Spaces for the 21st Century www.ps21chatham.org) in Chatham, NY.
+Student interns performed with the CFO in the world premiere of Overture to a New Theater by Chatham High School alumnus, David Grunberg.

-Tuition was free*.
-The application procedure was straightforward: a short form, a brief statement about why the student would like to participate; and a recommendation letter from the student’s teacher.
-Players of all orchestral woodwinds, strings, and trumpet, horn, and percussion were invited to apply.
+Tuition is free.* The application procedure is straightforward: a short form, a brief statement about why the student would like to participate; and a recommendation letter from the student’s teacher.
+Players of all orchestral woodwinds, strings, brass, and percussion are invited to apply.

-CFO’s Take a Seat program continued into the fall of 2008 with two opportunities for students (both taking place at St. James Church in Chatham, NY):
+The initial Take a Seat program continued into the fall of 2008 with two opportunities for students (both at St. James Church in Chatham, NY):

 - December 19 – Community Sing of Handel’s Messiah

 *The “Take a Seat” program will be revived for the 2020 performance of the Hudson Festival Orchestra at Henry Hudson Waterfront Park, presenting “Hudson in Concert: a community celebration.”
 We are seeking generous contributions from area foundations and individuals to make this possible.